simongui/environments/debezium-flink/README.md

   * Flink Task Manager
 * MongoDB

+This package deploys the containers, restores a postgres backup and connects the debezium connector and creates all the topics for the database tables.

 # Getting started
 1. Make sure the `3` volume paths defined in the `docker-compose.yml` map correctly to your filesystem.
 Change if needed.
 2. Name your postgres backup `database.backup`.